The Authorship Dilemma: Alphabetical or Contribution?: Indivisible Budgets

-\begin{proposition} Consider an academic game with identical players and indivisible budgets.
-Then every pairwise stable coalition structure solves the maximum number of \emph{hard projects}, i.e. projects requiring two players, whenever $\frac{1}{2^r} < \phi < 1 - \frac{1}{2^r}$. \end{proposition} \begin{proof} In order for the maximum number of hard projects to be solved in every pairwise stable equilibrium, it should be the case that two singleton players can strictly improve their utility by working on a joint project.
-The conditions for the first and second author, respectively, are: $\phi \cdot 2^r > 1$ and $(1 - \phi)\cdot 2^r > 1$, or equivalently, $\frac{1}{2^r} < \phi < 1 - \frac{1}{2^r}$. \end{proof}
+\begin{lemma} Consider an academic game with identical agents and indivisible budgets.
+Then every pairwise stable coalition structure solves the maximum number of \emph{hard projects} whenever the credit to the first author is in the range: $\phi \in \left(\frac{1}{2^d}, \frac{2^d - 1}{2^d}\right)$. \end{lemma} \begin{proof} When the agents are identical, a project is \emph{hard} if solved by two agents.
+Without loss of generality, we can assume that each agent has a budget of size $1$.
+In order for the maximum number of hard projects to be solved in every pairwise stable equilibrium, it should be the case that two singleton agents can strictly improve their utility by working on a joint project.
+The conditions for the first and second author, respectively, are: $\phi \cdot 2^d > 1^d$ and $(1 - \phi)\cdot 2^d > 1^d$, or equivalently, $\phi \in \left(\frac{1}{2^d}, \frac{2^d - 1}{2^d}\right)$. ~\end{proof}

-Note that the maximum number of hard projects is always solved under alphabetical ordering ($\phi = \frac{1}{2}$).
+Note the maximum number of hard projects is always solved under alphabetical ordering ($\phi = \frac{1}{2}$).

-We now consider a game with two player types, \emph{heavy players} of weight $1$ and \emph{light players} of weight $0 < \lambda < 1$.
-A contribution scheme can encourage same-layer collaborations, resulting in the solution of the maximum number of hard projects.
-Alternatively, a contribution scheme can encourage cross-layer collaborations or discourage all collaboration.
+Next we consider a game with \emph{heavy agents} and \emph{light agents}; the weights are normalized such that the heavy agents invest coins of weight $1$ and the light agents invest coins of weight $\lambda \in (0, 1)$.
+A contribution scheme can encourage same-layer collaborations (resulting in the completion of the maximum number of hard projects), or cross-layer collaborations, or simply discourage collaboration (by giving very little credit to second authors, for example).
+The proof is included in the appendix.